TimiLin01/BellaBeat_Case_Study/README.md

 ORDER BY
         Hours
 ```
-We found that the `hourly_avg_step`
+We found that the `hourly_avg_step` increases a lot around 8 AM and reaches its peak of 599.17 at 6 PM.

+### Calories burnt
+The U.S. Department of Health and Human Services [[5]](#5) suggest that the average adult woman burns roughly 1,600 - 2,400 calories per day, and the average adult man uses 2,000 - 3,000 calories per day.
+However, to determine the exact numbers, we will need people's information regarding height, weight and gender.
+Unfortunately, we only have the weight information.
+Therefore, we will only look at the average calories burnt during the day and week.
+#### During the week

 ## Refrence
 <a id="1">[1]</a> Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (2016).
 Crowd-sourced Fitbit datasets 03.12.2016-05.12.2016 [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.53894 <br />
 <a id="2">[2]</a> Centers for Disease Control and Prevention (CDC).
 Stepping Up to Physcial Activity.
 Lifestyle Coach Facilitation Guide: Post-Core https://www.cdc.gov/diabetes/prevention/pdf/postcurriculum_session8.pdf <br />
 <a id="3">[3]</a> Bumgardner, W. "Why Your Fitbit Active Minutes Mean More Than Your Steps [2020-06-23]." https://www.verywellfit.com/why-active-minutes-mean-more-than-steps-4155747 <br />
 <a id="4">[4]</a> Semanik, P., Lee, J., Pellegrini, C. A., Song, J., Dunlop, D. D., & Chang, R. W. (2020).
 Comparison of physical activity measures derived from the Fitbit Flex and the ActiGraph GT3X+ in an employee population with chronic knee symptoms.
-ACR Open Rheumatology, 2(1), 48-52. https://onlinelibrary.wiley.com/doi/full/10.1002/acr2.11099
+ACR Open Rheumatology, 2(1), 48-52. https://onlinelibrary.wiley.com/doi/full/10.1002/acr2.11099 <br />
+<a id="5">[5]</a> U.S. Department of Health and Human Services.
+2015–2020 Dietary Guidelines for Americans. https://health.gov/our-work/nutrition-physical-activity/dietary-guidelines/previous-dietary-guidelines/2015

 ## Appendix
 For whole sql code, check the txt files.